TheMonk2121/ai-dev-tasks/300_experiments/300_retrieval-testing-results.md

 ## 🎯 **Overview**

 This log tracks detailed testing results and performance metrics for the intelligent information retrieval system implementation (B-1065 through B-1068).
-It provides concrete data on what works, what doesn't, and how performance evolves over time.
+It provides concrete data on what works, what doesn'tt, and how performance evolves over time.

 ## 📊 **Current Testing Status**